landrevj/pokemon-kollect/README.md

   - A button for each pokemon to release it.
   - Links to:
     - A page where you can catch pokemon.
-    - A page were you can view a specific pokemon in more detail.
+    - A page where you can view a specific pokemon in more detail.
 - Catch a Pokemon Page
   - Ten randomly chosen pokemon to catch from.
   - Click a pokemon's image to select it, then click the catch button at the top of the page to name it before catching it.